 On 200,000 mountainous acres located just 75 miles from DC, this natural treasure boasts recreation like hiking, guided horseback rides and overnight stays in camps, cabins and lodges, to go along with its streams and majestic tree-lined forests.
 Expect rocky trails, misty mountain views and wildlife encounters.

 Ten-story high underground caverns, delicate stalagmites and an unusual “organ” made of rock formations lure visitors to this series of caves 90 minutes west of DC.
-There’s also an on-site antique car, a carriage museum, a green maze and a rope course, making the Caverns very family-friendly.
+There’s also an on-site antique car, a carriage museum, a green maze and a ropes course, making the Caverns very family-friendly.

-Mount Vernon, the Potomac River-side home of the first U.S. president, now welcomes visitors with tours, historic reenactors and a working farm.
-Allow several hours to take everything in, including the colorfully furnished late 18th-century main house, manicured gardens, outbuildings like a kitchen and blacksmith shop and an impressive museum about Washington’s life and times, where you can gaze at artifacts like his inaugural shoe buckles and false teeth.
+Mount Vernon, the Potomac River-side home of the first U.S. president, welcomes visitors with tours, historic reenactors and a working farm.
+Allow several hours to take everything in, including the colorfully furnished late 18th-century main house, manicured gardens, outbuildings like a kitchen and blacksmith shop and an impressive museum about President Washington’s life and times, where you can gaze at artifacts like his inaugural shoe buckles and false teeth.